 As an example, the poset $\D_3$ is uniformly L-bounded and is itself a large interval.
-We identify the maximal element in a $\D_3$ to the minimal element in another copy of $\D_3$ consecutively for several $\D_3$'s to obtain a ``diamond-chain'' that is uniformly L-bounded.
+Now identify the maximal element in each $\D_3$ with the minimal element in another copy of $\D_3$, for several consecutive $\D_3$'s, as shown in Figure~\ref{fig:DPD}.
+This produces a ``diamond-chain'' that is uniformly L-bounded .